MemberFix Tech – Onboarding

 On the flip side, don’t expect your colleagues to give you instant replies.
 They’ll get back to you when they’re finished with their important work. 🙂

 4 – Only message the person or persons that your communication is intended for.
-If you want to chat with Costi and Dositej, for example, create a private channel with just you, Costi, and Dositej only.
+If you want to chat with Costi and Victor, for example, create a private channel with just you, Costi, and Victor only.
 That way you can address them without interrupting the rest of the team.

 If you need to say something to Sorin, don’t say it in the #general chat and interrupt the whole team – send a private PM to Sorin.
 You get the picture. 🙂